radim-kliment/radim-kliment/README.md

-### Hi there -> 👀
+### Hi there 👀

-- 🔭 I’m currently working on (frontend, backend, data analysis, medical sw prototyping)
+- 🔭 I’m currently working on
+  -  Frontend, Backend
+  -  Data analysis
+  -  Medical sw and hw develop and prototyping
-- 🌲 I’m currently working with (TypeScript, CSS, React, ReactNative, Android-Kotlin, Angular, Java, Kotlin, Python, Lua, Unity3D ...)
+- 🌲 I’m currently working with
+  - TypeScript, CSS
+  - React, Angular, Svelte
+  - Mobile development (Android native, ReactNative)
+  - Python
+  - Lua
+  - Unity3D
+  - and more ...
+- ⚡ Fun fact
-- ⚡ Fun fact: Owls are not what they seem.
+  - Owls are not what they seem